newque/newque-ruby/README.md

 To return an error to the client that sent the request to Newque, just raise an exception from within the block!

-`.connect` returns a Thread that resolves once the Fifo Client is fully connected.
+`.connect` returns a Future that resolves once the Fifo Client is fully connected.
 Calling `.connect` on a Fifo Client that is already connected will raise an exception.

 #### .disconnect
 ```ruby